beleka/OrdinalsTools/OrdinalsDirectoryIndex.md

 OrdinalsDirectory Discord: https://discord.gg/t7AEzHua3Y

-Here you can search your ID and check if it's associated to any collection or it's a fake inscription.
+Here you can search your inscription hash (ID) and check if it's associated to any collection or it's a fake inscription.
 Disclaimer: I have not checked any info and everything is scrapped from OrdinalsDirectory

 |ORDINAL-CUBES|
 | :--- |